 As you round the peninsula you will be able to see the southern end of Derwent Water with wooded crags to the left and sweeping fells to the right.
 Hopefully, if there has been enough rain, you will be able to glimpse the Lodore Falls amongst the trees – the waterfall appears to drop into the back of a large grey hotel.

 This is a good point to compare our view with how nineteenth-century artists chose to depict it.
-Take a look at the three pictures (Images 4a, 4b, 4c).
-Each one is striving to create a romantic picturesque view.
+The picture below is an engraving by Joseph Farington.